Minutes of the 8th CST Council Meeting held on 3-4 January 2017

 = = = = = = = =

-ice provider or the service recipient.
+cipient.
 Shri Deepak Garg, Head (GST), Reliance Jio pointed out that in case of a National Long Distance (NLD) licence for a call from Goa to Delhi, it might be disputed whether the location of service provider was in Goa from where the call originated or in Delhi, where the call terminated.
 Such disputes would be avoided in a single registration regime.
 The Hon'ble Deputy Chief Minister of Delhi observed that the issue relating to lack of congruence between the territory of telecom Circle and of State would require to be addressed.
 The Hon'ble Minister from Tamil Nadu observed that the issue seemed to be simple and complexity was being thrust upon it.
 He observed that the location of the service provider would be known through granular level invoicing without which billing could not be done.
-He further stated that in the Maharashtra-Goa example given earlier, if there was a single registration and the returns were filed centrally, then the telecom
+He further stated that in the Maharashtra-Goa example given earlier, if there was a single registration and the returns were filed centrally, then the telecom operator would not be able to

 = = = = = = = =